William0614/carla-scenario-analysis/FEATURE_EXTRACTION_METHODOLOGY.md

-# 37-Dimensional Feature Extraction Methodology
+# 🧬 Feature Extraction Methodology

-**Comprehensive Guide to CARLA Scenario Feature Engineering**

-## 📊 Overview

-This document provides a detailed explanation of the 37-dimensional feature vector used in the CARLA Scenario Similarity Analysis Framework.
-These features were carefully selected and engineered to capture the essential characteristics of autonomous driving scenarios for similarity analysis and redundancy detection.
+This document provides comprehensive details on the 32-dimensional feature extraction process used in our CARLA scenario similarity analysis framework.

+## 📋 Overview

+Our streamlined feature extraction methodology captures essential characteristics of driving scenarios through five well-defined feature categories:

+- **Temporal Features (4 dimensions)**: Time-based patterns and event rates
+- **Motion Features (8 dimensions)**: Speed, acceleration, and dynamics with unified thresholds
+- **Behavioral Features (8 dimensions)**: Driving patterns and maneuvers
+- **Spatial Features (8 dimensions)**: Geographic and geometric characteristics
+- **Context Features (4 dimensions)**: Traffic and environmental context

+Each feature is carefully engineered with clear conceptual boundaries, eliminating redundancy and overlap found in previous versions.

 ## 🎯 Feature Selection Philosophy

-The 37 dimensions were chosen based on the following principles:
+The 32 dimensions were chosen based on the following principles:

 1. **Completeness**: Cover all major aspects of driving scenarios
 2. **Discriminability**: Provide sufficient granularity to distinguish between scenarios